dimple-dhawan/dimple-dhawan-capstone/README.md

 - No external APIs will be used

 ### Sitemap

-List the pages of your app with brief descriptions.
-You can show this visually, or write it out.

 - Home page
 - Service page
 - Book now page
-- Is Hypnosis right for me?
-Pre-screening -- app
 - Dispelling myths and misconceptions about Hypnosis -- Pre-talk module

 ### Mockups